pradeeppanayal/excelreconcilor/README.md

 This is a utility application developed using apache poi package to reconcile two excel files.

 # Purpose
-This can be used to compare two excel files and generates a detailed report contains the required info to identify the diff.
+This can be used to compare two excel files and generates a detailed report contains the required info to easily identify the diff.

 # Report
-Report contains the following things
+Report contains the following informations,

 * Change action added/modified/removed
 * Value from both the excel for easy compare

 # Usage

-Step 1: Create the instance
+Step 1: Create an instance

         ExcelReconciler instance= ReconcilerInstanceFactory.getInstance("xlsx");